B-spline Parameterized Joint Optimization of Reconstruction and K-space Trajectories (BJORK) for Accelerated 2D MRI: Acknowledgment

 For a mathematically defined regularizer, the \z update would be a proximal operator.
 Here we follow previous work \cite{gregor:2010:LearningFastApproximations,modl} and use a CNN-based denoiser $ \z_{i+1} = \cD_{\thta}(\x_{i+1}) $.
 To minimize memory usage and avoid over-fitting, we used the same \thta across iterations, though iteration-specific networks may improve the reconstruction result \cite{schlemper:2019:SigmaNetEnsembled}.

 For the CNN-based denoiser, we used the Deep Iterative Down-Up CNN (DIDN) \cite{DIDN,schlemper:2019:SigmaNetEnsembled}.
-As a state-of-art model for image denoising, the DIDN model uses less memory than popular models like U-net \cite{unet} with improved reconstruction results.
+As a state-of-art model for image denoising, the DIDN model requires less memory than popular models like U-net \cite{unet} while providing improved reconstruction results.
 In our experiments, it also led to faster training convergence than previous denoising networks.

 Since neural networks are sensitive to the scale of the input, a good and consistent initial estimate of $\x$ is important.
 We used the following quadratic roughness penalty approach to compute an initial image estimate: